Stella Voskovetskaya

 Stella Voskovetskaya is a dancer, choreographer and dance instructor.

 Biography

-Voskovetskaya was born on February 6, 1965, in Kiev Ukraine.
-In 1971, Voskovetskaya was accepted at the Kiev Ballet School (teachers Lyudmila Krymskaya and Galina Kirilova).
-Four years later she was accepted at Kyiv State Choreographic Academy, and then Vaganova Academy where she graduated in 1983.
-She was later admitted to the Corps de Ballet of the Kirov Ballet (Mariinsky Theater) where she worked from 1983 to 1993.
+Voskovetskaya was born on February 6, 1965, in Kyiv Ukraine.
+In 1971, Voskovetskaya was accepted at the Kyiv Ballet School (teachers Lyudmila Krymskaya and Galina Kirilova).
+Four years later she was accepted at Kyiv State Choreographic Academy, where she graduated in 1983.
+She was later admitted to the Corps de Ballet of the Kiyv State Academic Opera and Ballet Theatre where she worked from 1983 to 2000.